 For criminal matters, cases are considered urgent based on the type of appeal or any special issues like expected release dates or vulnerable defendants.
 The criminal division is also hearing cases remotely whenever possible.
-Urgent applications should only be filed by email during business hours.

 The courts have also halted all ongoing actions for housing possession, part of broader new government measures intended to protect renters from eviction amid the crisis.

 The courts in Northern Ireland have begun reopening courthouses after initially consolidating all matters in a handful of venues.

 The courts have only been hearing matters using remote technology and have continued to tell parties and lawyers that they should only attend court if specifically told to do so.

 Jury trials have started up again at Laganside Courts in Belfast starting Aug.
 19 and the judiciary is working on plans for other crown courts to resume operations in September.